LulaUAV/Holybro_durandal_bsp/README.md

-## durandal_play
+## durandal_bsp

-An environment for experimenting with rust on the [Durandal](https://shop.holybro.com/c/durandal_0505) stm32h7-based flight controller.
+A board support package for experimenting with rust on the [Durandal](https://shop.holybro.com/c/durandal_0505) stm32h7-based flight controller.

+For installation and debugging use either
+- RTT / Segger J-Link
-For installation and debugging use either openocd (built with stm32h743 support)or the
+- openocd (built with stm32h743 support)or the
 [daily build of the Black Magic Probe firmware](https://github.com/blacksphere/blackmagic/wiki/Upgrading-Firmware) (which also requires recently introduced stm32h743 support).
 We've used the